sosy-lab/benchexec/doc/INSTALL.md

 ## Download and Installation

 BenchExec requires at least Python 3.2.
+(Then [runexec](runexec.md) tool and module also work with Python 2.7.)
+Thus, make sure to use Python 3 for installation as described below, otherwise only `runexec` will get installed.

 To install BenchExec we recommend to use the Python package installer pip (installable for example with `sudo apt-get install pip3` on Debian/Ubuntu).